The Butler: Critical response

 The Butler received generally positive reviews from critics.
-On Rotten Tomatoes, it has a 71% rating, based on 199 reviews, with an average score of 6.60/10.
+On Rotten Tomatoes, it has a 72% rating, based on 199 reviews, with an average score of 6.60/10.
 The site's consensus says: "Gut-wrenching and emotionally affecting, Lee Daniels' The Butler overcomes an uneven narrative thanks to strong performances from an all-star cast."
 On Metacritic, it has a weighted average score of 65 based on 47 reviews, indicating "generally positive" reviews.
 Audiences surveyed by CinemaScore gave the film an "A" on a scale of A+ to F.

 Todd McCarthy of The Hollywood Reporter praised the film, saying, "Even with all contrivances and obvious point-making and familiar historical signposting, Daniels' The Butler is always engaging, often entertaining and certainly never dull."

 Richard Roeper lauded the film's casting, remarking that "Forest Whitaker gives the performance of his career".

 Rolling Stone also spoke highly of Whitaker, writing that his "reflective, powerfully understated performance...fills this flawed film with potency and purpose".

 Variety wrote that "Daniels develops a strong sense of the inner complexities and contradictions of the civil-rights landscape".

 USA Today gave the film three stars out of four, and noted, "It's inspiring and filled with fine performances, but the insistently swelling musical score and melodramatic moments seem calculated and undercut a powerful story".

-Miles Davis of the New York Tribune gave the film a negative review, claiming it to be "Oscar bait", a cliché film designed to attract Oscar nominations.

 Kenneth Turan of the Los Angeles Times was more negative: "An ambitious and overdue attempt to create a Hollywood-style epic around the experience of black Americans in general and the civil rights movement in particular, it undercuts itself by hitting its points squarely on the nose with a 9-pound hammer."
 Several critics compared the film's historical anecdotes and sentimentality to Forrest Gump.

 President Barack Obama said, "I teared up thinking about not just the butlers who worked here in the White House, but an entire generation of people who were talented and skilled.
 But because of Jim Crow and because of discrimination, there was only so far they could go."